adillari/taskthing/README.md

-This project is licensed under the GNU Affero General Public License v3.0

-Please understand [what that means](https://choosealicense.com/licenses/agpl-3.0/) if you intend to run your own instance.

 # Taskthing

 Taskthing is an open source kanban web application aiming for the following qualities:

 - readable/clean code
 - self-hostable(easily!)
 - performant
 - light on gems/javascript dependencies beyond standard Rails/Hotwire
-- a majestic monolith that would make DHH proud(https://signalvnoise.com/svn3/the-majestic-monolith/)
+- a majestic monolith that would make DHH proud(<https://signalvnoise.com/svn3/the-majestic-monolith/>)

-### Technical information

-#### Ruby version:
-- see .ruby-version
+## License

+This project is licensed under the GNU Affero General Public License v3.0

+Please understand [what that means](https://choosealicense.com/licenses/agpl-3.0/) if you intend to run your own instance.

-#### System dependencies
+### System dependencies

+- ruby(see '.ruby-version' for version)
 - sqlite3

-#### To run in development:
+#### To run in development

 `bundle install`